EL-Attention: Memory Efficient Lossless Attention for Generation: Experiments

 In beam search, the speed-up ratio is between 1.8x and 5.0x for half precision and 1.7x to 3.9x for single precision.
 For example, EL-attention has 5x speed-up for BART$_\textrm{large}$ model when inference on the CNN/DailyMail.
 EL-attention shows more than twice speed up for Transformer model on SQuAD 1.1.
 For GPT-2 model, speed is 1.8x and 2.2x for small and medium model size, respectively\footnote{The absolute speed for GPT-2 model are smaller due to a bottleneck operation in Huggingface Transformers v3.0.2, which searches for finished beams sequentially.}.

-In diverse beam search, we show similar speed up ratio as that in beam search\footnote{Diverse beam search experiments for GPT-2 model are skipped because we did not find this feature in Huggingface Transformers v3.0.2.}.
+In diverse beam search, there is a similar speedup ratio as that in beam search\footnote{Diverse beam search experiments for GPT-2 model are skipped because we did not find this feature in Huggingface Transformers v3.0.2.}.
 Transformer model on SQuAD 1.1 dataset is accelerated to 2.8x, BART model on XSum and CNN/DailyMail has speed up 4.6x and 5.3x, respectively.

 In greedy search, EL-attention achieves speedup from 1.6x to 3.1x for half precision.
 For example, speedup of BART model is 3.1x on summarization tasks CNN/DailyMail.
 GPT-2 model on this task shows 1.8x speed up.